evancollins3/CentralHDQM/backend/api/README.md

 ### Instructions:

-* Get GRID certificate: https://ca.cern.ch/ca/ You have to use your personal account.
-Certificate has to be passwordless.
+* Get GRID certificate: https://ca.cern.ch/ca/ You have to use your personal account. **Certificate has to be passwordless**.
 * Instructions on how to get certificate and key files: https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookStartingGrid#ObtainingCert
 * Copy paste-ble instructions:
 ```